Protein Stores Copper For Methane-Digesting Bacteria

-Engineered methanotrophic bacteria could help us cut atmospheric levels of methane, a greenhouse gas.
+Engineered bacteria that metabolize methane could help us cut atmospheric levels of the greenhouse gas.
 But scientists first need to understand how the microbes handle the copper required for their methane-oxidizing enzymes.

 Scientists have known how copper gets into the bacteria, but they haven’t known how the bacteria store the copper they take up.
 A newly identified protein is a good candidate for that storage space.